Leo-Corporation/InternetTestCLI/README.md

 5. **Testing:** Test your changes thoroughly to ensure they don't introduce any unintended side effects.

-6. **Submit a Pull Request:** When you're confident in your changes, submit a pull request to the main InternetTest Pro repository.
+6. **Submit a Pull Request:** When you're confident in your changes, submit a pull request to the main InternetTest CLI repository.
 Be sure to provide a clear and concise explanation of your changes and the problem they address.

 ### Code of Conduct

-Please note that by contributing to InternetTest Pro, you are expected to follow our [Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that by contributing to InternetTest CLI, you are expected to follow our [Code of Conduct](CODE_OF_CONDUCT.md).
 This ensures a respectful and inclusive environment for everyone involved in the project.

-We appreciate your contributions and look forward to working together to improve InternetTest Pro for the community.
+We appreciate your contributions and look forward to working together to improve InternetTest CLI for the community.
 Your input helps us make the utility better and more effective for users worldwide.

 For more detailed information on how to contribute, refer to our [Contribution Guidelines](CONTRIBUTING.md).

-Thank you for being part of the InternetTest Pro community!
+Thank you for being part of the InternetTest CLI community!

 ## License